 Buzz Bike´s music plays from four mounted speakers, two at the front of the cargo box and two at the back, surrounding the passenger and playing to the cyclist.

-The vibratory aspect of the music will be created through using four transducers fitted tight to the underside of the box.
-Two positioned under the legs and butt of the passenger, the third behind their back and the fourth under the seat of the cyclist.
-The box’s base is built with 18mm marine ply and the sides with 12mm, screwed and glued so that it’s wooden surfaces will sympathetically vibrate with the music and not rattle.
-There are also four mounted speakers, two at the front of the box facing the passenger and two at the back facing the cyclist.
+The new vibratory aspect is created through four transducers.
+Two under the cargo box beneath the legs and butt of the passenger, the third on the sloping back and the fourth under the seat of the cyclist.
+The box’s base is built with 18mm marine ply and the sides with 12mm, screwed and glued so that it’s wooden surfaces sympathetically vibrate with the music and do not rattle.

 Its immersive music plays and changes dependent on where the bike is ridden and what sounds have been mapped there using our bespoke GPS system.
 Find out more about this system HERE.